msayson/msayson.github.io/_posts/2017-06-24-whats-risk-management.markdown

 title:  "What's risk management?"
 date:   2017-06-24 19:00:00 -0800
 categories: security
-excerpt: "<p>Risk management is one of the topics covered in the introductory computer security course at UBC, and it's relevant to many other fields including finance, engineering, and project management.</p><p>The main idea is simple: when there are many high-value assets, or many risks that may not be easily solved, an effective approach is to identify all of the risks and evaluate their impact and likelihood in order to prioritize them and determine appropriate countermeasures.</p>"
+excerpt: "<p>Risk management is one of the topics covered in the introductory computer security course at UBC, and it's relevant to many other fields including finance, engineering, and project management.</p><p>The main idea is simple: when a project involves high-value assets, an effective approach is to identify all of the relevant risks and evaluate their impact and likelihood in order to prioritize them and determine appropriate countermeasures.</p>"
 ---

 Risk management is one of the topics covered in the introductory computer security course at UBC, and it's relevant to many other fields including finance, engineering, and project management.

-The main idea is simple: when there are many high-value assets, or many risks that may not be easily solved, an effective approach is to identify all of the risks and evaluate their impact and likelihood in order to prioritize them and determine appropriate countermeasures.
+The main idea is simple: when a project involves high-value assets, an effective approach is to identify all of the relevant risks and evaluate their impact and likelihood in order to prioritize them and determine appropriate countermeasures.

+For new projects, one of the best ways to head off issues is to integrate security requirements into the development process, along with the traditional approach of periodically performing risk assessments and risk mitigation.

 This post draws from my notes from Security Software Development: Assessing and Managing Security Risks (Ashbaugh), Software Security: Building Security In (McGraw), and UBC CPEN 442 Introduction to Computer Security (Beznosov).